Veronica Mars: Season 1

 Season 1 revolves around Veronica Mars, a high school student and private investigator in the fictional Southern California seaside town of Neptune.
 As the daughter of well-respected County Sheriff Keith Mars, Veronica's biggest life problem was getting dumped by her boyfriend, Duncan Kane, until the murder of her best friend, Lilly Kane.
 After Lilly's murder, Veronica's life falls apart.
-Keith mistakenly accused Lilly's father, popular software billionaire Jake Kane, of involvement.
-When Mr. Kane is proven to be innocent, he has Keith ousted as sheriff in a recall election, who the corrupt Don Lamb then replaces.
+Keith mistakenly accuses Lilly's father, popular software billionaire Jake Kane, of involvement.
+When Mr. Kane is proven to be innocent, he has Keith ousted as sheriff in a recall election; Keith is replaced by the corrupt Don Lamb.
 Veronica's mother, Lianne, develops a drinking problem and leaves town, never to return.
 Veronica's "09er" friends—wealthy students from the fictional 90909 ZIP Code—demand that she choose between them and her father; Veronica chooses her father.
-After losing the election for sheriff and ostracized by the entire community, Keith opens a private investigation agency, Mars Investigations, where Veronica works part-time.
-Veronica helps her father solve cases and conducts her investigations on behalf of schoolmates.
+After losing the election for sheriff and being ostracized by the entire community, Keith opens a private investigation agency, Mars Investigations, where Veronica works part-time.
+Veronica helps her father solve cases and conducts her own investigations on behalf of schoolmates.

 Veronica discovers evidence suggesting that Abel Koontz, the man imprisoned after confessing to Lilly's murder, is innocent.
-Veronica explores the murder case; she also works on other investigations, seeks her estranged mother's whereabouts, and copes with being raped during an 09er party after her drink was spiked.
+Veronica explores the murder case.
+She also works on other investigations, seeks her estranged mother's whereabouts, and copes with being raped during an 09er party after her drink was spiked.
 Veronica, no longer part of the school's wealthy and elite "in-crowd," makes some new friends: Wallace Fennel, Neptune High basketball star and new student; Eli "Weevil" Navarro, leader of the PCHers, a Latino biker gang; and Cindy "Mac" Mackenzie, Neptune High's resident computer genius.
-Using her friends' resources and those provided by her father and his contacts, Veronica gains a reputation for sleuthing and finds her skills in increasingly high demand at her school and the community.
+Using her friends' resources and those provided by her father and his contacts, Veronica gains a reputation for sleuthing and finds her skills in increasingly high demand at her school and in the community.
 Things get more complicated when Veronica falls into a relationship with Lilly's ex-boyfriend Logan Echolls, who for a time held Veronica partly responsible for Lilly's death and went out of his way to harass her.
-It is eventually revealed that the one who killed Lilly was Aaron Echolls, Logan's father.
+It is eventually revealed that Lilly was killed by Aaron Echolls, Logan's father.